Offering Legal, Tax, Business & Banking Services to Hedge Funds & Fund Managers Worldwide

 Create a Paper Trail Use questionnaires to establish or determine preexisting relationship, accredited investor status, sophistication, business experience, and/or prior investment with issuer.
 Questionnaires are helpful in terms of proving general marketing did not take place.
 SEC guidance indicates that a pre-existing, substantive relationship with the prospective investor can be established through a purchaser questionnaire providing sufficient information to evaluate the offeree's sophistication as an investor and financial situation.
 You must maintain adequate records of the number and names of the persons contacted in connection with your offering and of the nature and extent of your relationships with them.
 The goal here is to be ready to demonstrate that a solicitation was controlled, private, and not indiscriminate.

-Selling Agreements Fund marketing has evolved into an industry of its own.
-Registered brokers are entitled to distribute private fund information to their own customers even though the fund itself has no pre-existing relationship with the broker's customers.
+Selling Agreements Registered brokers can distribute information about your fund to their own customers even though the fund itself has no pre-existing relationship with the broker's customers.
 Brokers enter into selling agreements with fund managers to find investors for their funds as well as assist with strategy and market positioning.
 Brokers can identify prospective investors, arrange meetings to pre-qualify prospective investors in terms of overall suitability, accompany managers to investor presentations, prepare marketing materials, follow up with prospective investors, and act as client liaison throughout the investment period.
-Need a selling agreement?
-Contact Us Today